-- 4. The organic soil may have a mineral layer thinner than 40 cm on the surface provided that the underlying organic material is at least 40 cm thick. - Mineral layers thinner than 40 cm that begin within a depth of 40 cm from the surface may occur within an organic soil.
+- 4. The organic soil may have a mineral layer thinner than 40 cm on the surface provided that the underlying organic material is at least 40 cm thick. - 5.
+Mineral layers thinner than 40 cm that begin within a depth of 40 cm from the surface may occur within an organic soil.
 A mineral layer or layers with a combined thickness of less than 40 cm may occur within the upper 80 cm.

-For organic materials (LFH) that are composed dominantly of forest litter and are not usually saturated with water there must be:
+For folic materials (L, F, and H) not usually saturated with water there must be: